Mötley Crüe: Mick Mars

 On April 7, 2023, Mars publicly filed a lawsuit against Mötley Crüe in the Los Angeles County Superior Court for unpaid royalties, claiming the band had severely cut his touring royalty agreement from 25% to 5% as a direct result of his retirement.
 The band's representative Sasha Frid had revealed claims that a 2008 legal agreement signed by all four band members had documented that no resigning participants would receive the same compensation attributable to live performances or merchandise sales if a particular member had chosen to quit the band.
 Mars' attorney Ed McPherson publicly attacked the band in a statement due to their failure to reveal updated financial documents in regards to Mars' payout agreement following his retirement in October.
 According to Mars' accounts in the lawsuit, the band had forced him to sell off his remaining share in the band, labeling their behavior as "bullying".
 Nikki Sixx would make a public statement on Twitter expressing his disappointment with the lawsuit but offered his public support for Mars nonetheless.
-Following this statement Mars would further attack the band in a Variety article, taking aim at Lee and Neil for their previous legal incidents and alleged the band had been performing with a backing track throughout the tour.
+Mars would further attack the band in a Variety article, taking aim at Lee and Neil for their previous legal incidents and alleged the band had been performing with a backing track throughout the tour.

 During an interview with Rolling Stone on July 3, 2023, Mars elaborated further by claiming he has refused to speak with any members of the band ever again, stating his intention to pursue his full royalty percentage.
 By September 2023, the matter remained in litigation.

+In January 2026, Mötley Crüe won their legal battle against Mars, with Mars admitting under oath his claims that the band fired him, that they tried to reduce his stake from 25% to 5% in Mötley Crüe Inc., and the accusations of the band performing to backing tracks were all false.
+In addition, he was forced to pay back $750,000 in touring advances, and was dismissed as a manager, agent and co-owner of Mötley Crüe Inc.